 - Combine the flaxseed meal and water in a small bowl and set aside for at least five minutes.

-- In a large mixing bowl, combine the coconut oil, cane sugar, brown sugar, and vanilla, beating on medium speed until smooth for about 30 seconds.
-Add the flaxseed mixture and beat to combine.
+- In a large mixing bowl, combine the coconut oil, cane sugar, brown sugar, and vanilla, beating on medium speed just until combined, about 30 seconds.
+Add the flaxseed mixture and beat just to combine.
 Add the flour, soda, baking powder, and salt and stir just to combine.
 Add the chopped chocolate and fold to combine.